renzodupont/renzodupont.github.io/mit-career-2021/week-07/README.md

 As we are currently in Week 7 of our Full Stack Development Professional Certificate, we were are learning to create Test Suites for our code using JestJS.<br/><br/>

-The example shows a simple calculator.js file and the corresponding test.js file for it.
+The example shows a simple calculator.js file and the corresponding test.js file for it.<br/><br/>
+We also got some requirements to build a greet.js file and corresponding tests.

 # Requirements to make it work in your local repository:

 In your console, run: <br/>
-npm init -y <br/>
-npm i -D jest <br/>
-npm install --save-dev @babel/plugin-transform-modules-commonjs  <br/>
+npm install

 # Contact info